MathToWord

 Author

 Millions of students and professionals in India write notes, assignments, and documents by hand in Hindi using Devanagari script.
-Converting these handwritten notes into digital, editable text has traditionally been extremely difficult because Devanagari is one of the most complex scripts for OCR engines to process.
+Converting these handwritten notes into digital, editable text has traditionally been extremely difficult — not because the technology does not exist, but because most OCR tools were built for English and Latin scripts first, with Hindi support added as an afterthought.

 Why Standard OCR Fails on Hindi Handwriting